Home Insemination Guide – Coparents.com

 What does home insemination involve?

 Essentially, home insemination is the process of placing the father’s sperm into the mother’s reproductive tract, and this process is done without sexual intercourse.
 Couples have found success by using a syringe to inseminate the prospective mother, or sometimes a baster.
-The sperm is placed into the neck of the womb or at the base of the cervix; the former of known as intracervical insemination and the latter is known as intrauterine insemination.
+The semen is introduced into the neck of the womb or at the base of the cervix; the former of known as intracervical insemination and the latter is known as intrauterine insemination.
 Intrauterine insemination should only be performed by a medical physician, therefore if you are inseminating at home then you should either aim to inseminate at the neck of the womb or ensure that you have a physician present during the process.

 Why is home insemination popular?